SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Meta's Chief AI Scientist Says Terrorists and Rogue States Aren't Going to Take Over the World With Open-Source AI.md

 ## Metadata
 - Author: [[Kwan Wei Kevin Tan]]
+- Date: 2023-12-27
 - Full Title: Meta's Chief AI Scientist Says Terrorists and Rogue States Aren't Going to Take Over the World With Open-Source AI
 - Category: #articles
+- Summary: Meta's chief AI scientist, Yann LeCun, believes that terrorists and rogue states will not be able to take over the world using open-source AI due to the significant resources and talent required.
+LeCun explains that even wealthy states like China would struggle due to export bans on AI chips.
+Meta, which supports open-source AI development, has partnered with IBM to promote open innovation in the field.
+LeCun has consistently dismissed the idea of AI posing an existential threat to humanity.
 - URL: https://www.businessinsider.com/meta-ai-chief-terrorists-cannot-takeover-world-open-source-ai-2023-12

 ## Highlights